-Figure 1 illustrates, with point-source effluent example, the relationship between EQC and the WQOs in the receiving environment.
+Figure 1 illustrates, with point-source and non-point source effluent examples, the general relationship between EQC and the WQOs in the receiving environment.
 On a case-by-case basis, a Board may decide to define a regulated mixing zone between the point of discharge and the point at which WQOs need to be met.
+The Board may also consider this approach for delimited non-point sources (i.e., where the applicant can delineate the spatial boundaries of the effluent from the waste source to the receiving watercourse).
 Further information about when and how the LWBs will consider mixing zones is available in the MVLWB/GNWT Guidelines for Effluent Mixing Zones.

 Figure 1a: Example of a Point-Source Effluent

+Figure 1b: Example of a Non-Point Source Effluent

-Note that in accordance with the LWBs’ objective to minimize wastedischarge, licensees are expected to minimize and, where feasible, to prevent waste from entering water.
-Therefore, and consistent with the CCME nondegradation policy, the LWBs may set EQC that are more stringent than what is necessary to meet WQOs in the aquatic receiving environment.
+Note that in accordance with the LWBs’ objective to minimize deposit of waste, licensees are expected to minimize and, where feasible, to prevent waste from entering water.
+Therefore, and consistent with the CCME nondegradation policy, the LWBs may set EQC that are more stringent than what is necessary to meet WQOs in the receiving environment.
 When making this determination, the Board will ensure that EQC are set at levels that the licensee can reasonably and consistently achieve.
 Further details on the LWBs’ process for setting EQC are available in the LWBs’ Standard Process for Setting Effluent Quality Criteria.

 Monitoring Requirements

-Environmental monitoring programs are essential for providing the information needed to determine if the waste prevention/minimization and water quality protection measures (including discharge criteria) are successfully meeting their stated objectives.
-Monitoring will typically be required for various activities during the construction, operation, and closure of a project – the most common monitoring programs are described below:
+Environmental monitoring programs are essential for providing the information needed to determine if the waste prevention/minimization and water quality protection measures (including waste management criteria) are successfully meeting their stated objectives.
+Monitoring will typically be required for various activities during the construction, operation, and closure of a project – the most common monitoring programs required by the LWBs are described below:

 Surveillance Network Programs (SNPs) are often included in licences and primarily consist of water and wastewater quality and quantity monitoring at key locations on the project site.
 SNPs are designed to aid the licensee and regulators in evaluating compliance with licence requirements and determining whether waste management activities are effective; therefore, sampling locations and requirements are decided on a site-specific basis.
 Any final discharge and compliance point(s) will have an associated SNP station where any applicable discharge criteria must be met.
-Other SNP stations are often located at points of waste transfer or treatment prior to the final discharge or compliance point(s) to ensure that the waste management system is working as expected and to identify any source control issues as they arise.
+Other SNP stations are often located at points of waste transfer or treatment prior to the final discharge or compliance point(s) to confirm that the waste management system is working as expected and to identify any source control issues as they arise.
 In some cases, these locations may correlate to points where management plan action levels are applied.
-In order to determine the effectiveness of the discharge criteria, SNP stations are also often located in the receiving environment to monitor whether WQOs are being met. these stations may correlate with some AEMP stations, if applicable.
+In order to determine the effectiveness of the discharge criteria, SNP stations are also often located in the receiving environment to monitor whether WQOs are being met.
+Data from these or other SNP stations may also be incorporated into the project’s Aquatic Effects Monitoring Program, if applicable.